fribbels/Fribbels-Epic-7-Optimizer/README.md

    - Try moving your app and screenshot folder to a different location. (try the desktop)
   - If you're having trouble running the app after downloading:
     - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
 Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS)
+    -   Error about a missing "ffmpeg.dll", you might have opened the file without unzipping it.
+Make sure to unzip/extract the .zip file after downloading it.
 - If you see a "Error: EPERM: operation not permitted" error pop up while importing, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently
   - Your antivirus might be blocking the app, try disabling it.
 I've seen issues with Avast specifically, and disabling Avast temporarily solves it.